 When I was leading the Technical Services team for a large education publishing company, one of the things we spent a considerable amount of time on was searching for information that we needed to answer questions and solve problems.
 The information we needed was spread out over a variety of different systems and repositories and much of it was outdated or incomplete.
 My team spent upwards of a quarter of their time looking for the right information, often with a customer waiting.

 Implementing Slack was an important step forward because it allowed a level of frictionless collaboration that our existing tools—like email—could not provide.
-But it did not solve the root problem—that it was too difficult and took too long to find the information we needed.
+But it did not solve the root problem—that it was too difficult and took too long to find the information we needed without a knowledge management system.

 Discovering a new tool